nmshd/documentation/_docs_integrate/25-requests-over-templates.md

 }
 ```

-## Load the Template on the Requestor Connector
+## Load the Template and get the Request

 Now you have to load the Template on the Requestor Connector.
 You can do so by calling the `POST /api/v2/RelationshipTemplates/Peer` route with the following content.
 Use the truncated reference you copied before: